Louisiana Woman Blog

 My Home

-Acadiana, is a place of wetlands in the middle of the boot just above the coast of the Gulf Of Mexico and south of Louisiana's Interstate 10.
-My childhood home is near the center of Vermilion Parish, where not too long ago, the only language spoken was Cajun French, and the primary sources of living were fishing, rice, and cattle farming.
+Acadiana is a region of wetlands located in the heart of the boot, situated just above the Gulf Coast and south of Louisiana's Interstate 10.
+My childhood home is located near the center of Vermilion Parish, where, not too long ago, the only language spoken was Cajun French, and the primary sources of livelihood were fishing, rice farming, and cattle ranching.

 A mug with the map of Louisiana on it.

 My Louisiana home is a unique place filled with unique eats; many are made by preparing a roux first.
-The geographic area is attributed to the abundance of fresh seafood, allowing many different dishes to suit the Cajun palate.
+The geographic area is characterized by the abundance of fresh seafood, allowing for a variety of dishes to suit the Cajun palate.
 The people have always thrived off the land and don't waste a thing!
 Yeah, we pretty much eat anything.

 A black pot of dark roux on the stove with a silver spoon.